 Students must have an average of 3.4 - 3.59 to graduate cum laude, 3.6 - 3.79 for magna cum laude, and 3.8 - 4.0 for summa cum laude honors, and students must complete at least 36 credit hours of Utica College graded coursework at the 300- and 400-levels to be graduated with honors.
 If a student transfers from another institution, graduation honors are computed on the basis of Utica College credit alone.
 Courses transferred from another institution, whether they are taken prior to admission or while a student is at Utica College, satisfy graduation requirements but are excluded from calculations of cumulative or program-specific grade-point average.
 At least 60 hours must have been taken in Utica College courses through the spring term immediately preceding the commencement ceremony in which they participate.
-P grades earned in pass/fail courses are not computed in the student's average, and the credit hours earned in pass/fail courses do not count toward fulfilling the 60-hour requirement for honors with the exception of mandatory pass/fail courses.
+P grades earned in pass/fail courses are not computed in the student's average, and the credit hours earned in pass/fail courses.
 Second-degree candidates are eligible provided they have carried 60 graded hours of additional Utica College credit in their second-degree program.